pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 .. code-block:: console

-   apmec vnffg-create --vnffgd-name <vnffgd-name> \
+   apmec NANY-create --NANYD-name <NANYD-name> \
-          --vnf-mapping <vnf-mapping> --symmetrical <boolean> <vnffg-name>
+          --mea-mapping <mea-mapping> --symmetrical <boolean> <NANY-name>

-or you can create directly VNFFG from vnffgd template without initiating VNFFGD.
+or you can create directly VNFFG from NANYD template without initiating VNFFGD.

 .. code-block:: console

-   apmec vnffg-create --vnffgd-template <vnffgd-template> \
+   apmec NANY-create --NANYD-template <NANYD-template> \
-      --vnf-mapping <vnf-mapping> --symmetrical <boolean> <vnffg-name>
+      --mea-mapping <mea-mapping> --symmetrical <boolean> <NANY-name>

-If you use a parameterized vnffg template:
+If you use a parameterized NANY template:

 .. code-block:: console

-   apmec vnffg-create --vnffgd-name <vnffgd-name> \
+   apmec NANY-create --NANYD-name <NANYD-name> \
-      --param-file <param-file> --vnf-mapping <vnf-mapping> \
+      --param-file <param-file> --mea-mapping <mea-mapping> \
-      --symmetrical <boolean> <vnffg-name>
+      --symmetrical <boolean> <NANY-name>

 Here,

-* vnffgd-name - VNFFGD to use to instantiate this VNFFG
+* NANYD-name - VNFFGD to use to instantiate this VNFFG
 * param-file  - Parameter file in Yaml.
-* vnf-mapping - Allows a list of logical VNFD to VNF instance mapping
+* mea-mapping - Allows a list of logical VNFD to VNF instance mapping
 * symmetrical - True/False

 VNF Mapping is used to declare which exact VNF instance to be used for